Rokudōji Station

 The Rokudōji Station (六渡寺駅, Rokudōji Eki) is a city tram station located in Imizu, Toyama Prefecture, Japan.
 The Takaoka Kidō Line and Shin-Minato Harbor Line meet at this station.
 The station's name was changed from Shin-Minato Station in March 1985.

 Structure

 Rokudōji Station has two side platforms serving a track each.
-The station is unmanned.
+The station is unstaffed.

 Surrounding area

 Rokudōji Station is located just off Route 472, and is an important storage location for lumber and other materials.
 JFE Materials has an office near the station.